myIR, payments and more

 - ASB Group Investments Limited

-These default providers were selected using an open, competitive tender process managed by the Ministry of Economic Development.
+Default providers were selected using an open, competitive tender process managed by the Ministry of Business, Innovation and Employment.

 There is no Crown guarantee of KiwiSaver schemes or investment products of KiwiSaver schemes.
 Every investment statement relating to a KiwiSaver scheme must contain a statement to that effect.